voltangle/EUCSerialInterface/README.md

 # Electric Unicycle Serial Interface Library: Arduino library to interface electric unicycles

+## Disclaimer

+I will not be responsible or liable, directly or indirectly, in any way for any loss or damage of any kind incurred as a result of using this library or parts thereof.

 This library allows you to receive and automatically decode the data that EUCs (Electric Unicycles) send via their Bluetooth interface.
-It has been tested on several older GotWay EUCs, but is now getting rewritten to support differrent models, and more.
+It is now transitioning to new design that will allow it to support different manufacturers and models.
+For now tested only on GotWay MCM2 and M0.
 This library can be used with serial Bluetooth modules that can act in master mode, like the HC-05.
 It can also be used to comminicate with the EUCs internal serial interface directly.
 (The internal serial interface I'm talking about are the RX/TX pins that go from the motherboard of your Unicycle to it's Bluetooth module.)